joelains/My-Coding-Tutorial-/README.md

   --o-merged-data merged-rep-seqs.qza

   ##Step 4: Generate a tree for phylogenetic diversity analyses
-  A rooted phylogenetic tree is required for diversity analysis.
-I'll be using a Mafft program to peform multiple sequnce alignment from our sequences from each of the samples in the merged-rep-seqs
+To perform phylogenetic diversity analysis, a rooted tree is required.
+I used the align-to-tree-mafft-fasttree pipeline to align sequences and generate both unrooted and rooted trees.

   qiime phylogeny align-to-tree-mafft-fasttree \
   --i-sequences merged-rep-seqs.qza \
   --o-alignment aligned-rep-seqs.qza \